 When you join Stuff Fibre, there are a few extras that you can take advantage of and add or remove as needed.

 - Boost.
-For super fast internet up to 950Mbps down and 500Mbps up, you can add Boost to your base package for an extra $15 a month.
-You can download files in milliseconds, have a better experience with online gaming, and not worry about having multiple devices in a busy household connected at the same time.
+For super fast internet, up to 950Mbps down and 500Mbps up, you can add Boost to your base package for an extra $15 a month.
+You can download files in milliseconds, have a better experience with online gaming, and have multiple devices in a busy household connected at the same time.
 There are no long-term commitments so you can decide when you need it and activate it yourself from your MyStuff dashboard.

 - Voice App.
 For an extra $10 a month, you can take your landline with you wherever you are in the world.
 The Voice App allows you to answer your home phone when you are out and about as long as you are connected to the internet.
 It can be used on up to six devices and you can use it to make unlimited calls to NZ landlines.

 - Safezone.
-If you have younger ones at home you may be concerned about they are viewing or being exposed to on the internet.
+If you have kids at home you may be concerned about what they are viewing or being exposed to on the internet.
 By utilising Safezone on your Stuff Fibre broadband plan, you can filter out certain types of content by customising settings that you can turn off and on at any time.
 This includes social media and adult-rated videos.
 Safezone is free and easy to use, protects all users in your home on all devices and doesn’t require any installation.

 - High-end router.
 The free gigabit router that comes with the 100 Plan is suitable for regular users in smaller households with up to 20 devices.
 If you live in a larger home, have up to 80 devices, or your household has heavy internet users, you may want to consider a High-end router for next-level performance.
 The recommended retail price of these is $469, but you can purchase one from Stuff Fibre for $299.